hmxmilohax/rb3-pc/README.md

 		* Memory: 8 GBs
 		* Graphics: GeForce GT 730 2GB
  		* Storage: 11.2 GBs (5400 RPM HDD)
    		* Notes: The absolute lowest one can realistically play this game on.
-Low quality 720p with no post-processing, 130ms audio latency, 60Hz with occasional performance drops
+Low quality 720p with no post-processing, 130 ms audio latency, 60 Hz with occasional performance drops.
 	* Recommended
 		* OS: Windows 10
 		* Processor: AMD Ryzen 5 2600
 		* Memory: 16 GBs
 		* Graphics: NVIDIA GeForce GTX 1650
  		* Storage: 145.66 GBs for **all** officially released content dating from RB1 to RB3, including DLC, RBN, and exports (SSD)
- 		* Notes: Great performance with ample headroom for multitasking.
-1080p with full post-processing, 100ms audio (or lower), 75Hz.
+ 		* Notes: Great performance with ample headroom for multitasking while playing.
+1080p with full post-processing, 100 ms audio (or lower), 75 Hz.
-	* You can check [RPCS3’s page for suggested specifications here](https://rpcs3.net/quickstart) although they may be a bit inflated for this game.
+	* You can check [RPCS3's page for suggested specifications here](https://rpcs3.net/quickstart) although they may be a bit inflated for this game.
 *   _[7zip](https://www.7-zip.org/download.html) (or WinRAR if you hate yourself)_

-<sup>a</sup> <sub>Wii Rock Band instrument controllers and dongles can be converted for PS3, but this is beyond the scope of this tutorial.
+<sup>a</sup> <sub>Wii Rock Band instrument controllers and dongles can be converted for PS3 so you can use passthrough mode, but this is beyond the scope of this tutorial.
 Google is your friend.</sub>
 <sup>b</sup> <sub>Connecting keyboards via MIDI with less than 37 keys is possible but not ideal so are therefore exempt from this tutorial.</sub>
 <sup>c</sup> <sub>Certain MIDI keyboards, notably Yamaha ones, may exhibit problems due to their MIDI implementation.
 [These keyboards require the latest version of RPCS3](https://rpcs3.net/download).</sub>
-<sup>d</sup> <sub>I don’t have a MIDI Drumkit so there is no set up tutorial for this.
+<sup>d</sup> <sub>I don't have a MIDI Drumkit so there is no set up tutorial for this.
 Apologies.
 If you have one and would like to help by sending in screenshots of the setup process, please contact me on the Milohax Discord.</sub>

 <br/>

 # INSTALLATION:

-We’ll be downloading an older version of RPCS3 as it performs better at the moment.
+We'll be downloading an older version of RPCS3 as it performs better at the moment.
 Although this guide is Windows-centric, I have linked Linux just in case you want to try it on Linux based operating systems.
 For those curious (nerds), this is the last RPCS3 build before the QT6 merge which has various problems.<sup>c
 <sup>c</sup> <sub>Certain MIDI keyboards, notably Yamaha ones, may exhibit problems due to their MIDI implementation.
 [These keyboards require the latest version of RPCS3](https://rpcs3.net/download).</sub>

 | [![Microsoft Windows' logo](images/inst/windows.png)](https://github.com/RPCS3/rpcs3-binaries-win/releases/download/build-9b3a878c189e4e688b6025de0d0ff659116dcade/rpcs3-v0.0.28-15417-9b3a878c_win64.7z "Windows Version") | [![Linux's Tux Mascot](images/inst/linux.png)](https://github.com/RPCS3/rpcs3-binaries-linux/releases/download/build-9b3a878c189e4e688b6025de0d0ff659116dcade/rpcs3-v0.0.28-15417-9b3a878c_linux64.AppImage "Linux Version") |